stanfordnlp/CoreNLP/_pages/tokensregex.md

 ## Example 5: Process Math Expressions (Composite Rules)

 This example demonstrates the composite rule type, it will run on a math equation and calculate the value of it.
+The rule should match (among other things) two numbers separated by an operator, and assign that expression the value of executing the operation on the operands.  "(", expression, ")" will be matched to be the same expression and have the same value as the enclosed expression (this is to process parenthesis).
+Every time a pattern is matched, all of the tokens in the pattern match will be replaced with an aggregate token representing the whole matched pattern.

 For instance if you process `(5 + 5) + 5` it will run the composite rules and end up calculating 15.